Point Hacks reader Alex posted this question in our Community section:

 Before your flight

 The first step is to try to access your booking online through the airline’s website, usually requiring your booking reference/confirmation number and last name.

 However, on some airlines, it won’t let you change your frequent flyer number online after you made the booking, like United:

-If you are not worried about time and want a sure-fire way of making sure you get the correct number on your booking, you can call the airline.
+If you are not worried about time and want a sure-fire way of making sure you get the correct number on your booking, you can phone the airline.

-You could also go searching for an email address or live chat function on the airline’s website.
+You could also search for an email address or live chat function on the airline’s website.

 On the day of your flight

-If it’s gotten to the day of departure and you’ve been reading our guide to where to credit your points on your way to the airport, realising that you’d get more points by crediting to a different program, then you have four more chances before you board the plane.
+It’s gotten to the day of departure and you’ve been reading our guide to where to credit your points on your way to the airport.
+You’ve realised that you’d get more points by crediting to a different program.
+Well, you have four more chances before you board the plane.

 4. At check-in

 You can change your frequent flyer number when checking in, which is easiest with an agent rather than at a self-service kiosk.
 Make sure that the new number is reflected correctly on your boarding pass.